HTTP-APIs/http-apis.github.io/Usage.md

 #       The collection inherently supports GET and PUT operations
 ```

-Apart from basic these, an API Documentation also needs to have the Resource and Collection classes, so that Collections and their members can be identified by the server.
+Apart from these, an API Documentation also needs to have the [Resource](http://www.w3.org/ns/hydra/core#Resource) and [Collection](http://www.w3.org/ns/hydra/core#Collection) classes, so that Resources, Collections and their members can be identified by the server.
 This can be done automatically using the `add_baseResource` and `add_baseCollection` methods.

 ```python
 # Other operations